kimpenguin/RemoteSensing/MODIS-IRI/VegetationIndices/readme.md

 * Reflectance Mid-Infrared (MIR) Band 7

 ## Example command in IRI DL Expert Mode
 The following code creates a February average from all Feb observations from 2002-2015 for one tile in Africa.
+Check benno_grid for XY values for each tile and specific naming convention.
 ```
  expert
  SOURCES .USGS .LandDAAC .MODIS .250m .16day .EVI